+Today I’m sharing how to easily paint a stone fireplace and sharing my charcoal grey fireplace makeover with you!
 One day, I’d love to renovate the fireplace entirely.
-The fire box is tiny and old, the doors are wonky, the vents are awkward and inconveniently placed, the tile has a dated mint green woven into it, I could go on . . .
+The fire box is tiny and old, the doors are wonky, the vents are awkward and inconveniently placed, I could go on . . .
 I think a slate fireplace with a spot for the television above would be so beautiful and practical, but for now I needed a budget-friendly way to make over our fireplace.
 For less than $100, I painted the gold doors and vents black using high heat paint and painted the pine wood and fireplace stone a rich charcoal grey.

 This was such an inexpensive – and easy! – way to update the fireplace and modernize the entire living room.

 There were three major steps to this affordable fireplace makeover:

 - Convince Hubby to let me paint the faux stone dark grey

 - Paint the metal fireplace doors and vents with Rustoleum high heat enamel spray paint

 - Paint the fireplace faux stone and pine wood

 The other day I showed you how I painted the fireplace doors and vents, but didn’t show you the rest of the freshly painted fireplace.
 Was it cruel to make you wait?

 - Behr premium plus primer & paint in one (I used Behr Evening Hush in Satin Finish)